rybern/pedantic-mode-doc/pedantic-mode-doc.md

 The parameter of `poisson` should be strictly positive, but `unb_p` is not constrained to be positive.
 This produces the following warning:

-    Warning at 'ped_dist_examples.stan', line 6, column 14 to column 19:
+    Warning at 'dist-warn-ex1.stan', line 6, column 14 to column 19:
       A poisson distribution is given parameter unb_p as a rate parameter (argument 1), but unb_p was not constrained to be strictly positive.

-#### Special distribution warnings
+#### Special-case distribution warnings

-<a id="org0a76f80"></a>
+<a id="org7387498"></a>
-Pedantic mode checks for some specific uses of distributions that may indicate a statistical mistake.
+Pedantic mode checks for some specific uses of distributions that may indicate a statistical mistake:

 ##### Uniform distributions